georgepatterson2002/csun-mbb-analysis/README.md

 ## (Additional) Machine Learning Summary

-The dataset includes various statistical features to predict team seed categories: "High," "Medium," or "Low."
+The `cbb.csv` dataset includes various statistical features to predict team seed categories: "High," "Medium," or "Low."
 The project demonstrates data preprocessing, feature engineering, and the application of two machine learning models for classification.

 Models Implemented: